Surrey Short Breaks for Disabled Children

 If you have any questions about Short Breaks, or about the information in this statement, you can email the Children, Families and Lifelong Learning Commissioning Team.

 If you require other services, such as Direct Payments, Overnight Short Breaks or residential care, these are subject to assessment.
 Your child's social worker, if they have one, can advise further.
-For more details about these services and the assessment process, please visit the Children's Services section of the Local Offer website.
+For more details about these services and the assessment process, please visit the Children's Services pages of the Local Offer site.

 Surrey Short Breaks Statement